Giesch/todo-snap/README.md

 docker-compose up -d
 ```

-on linux, or:
+on linux (with an older docker installation), or:

 ```sh
 docker compose up -d
 ```

-on a mac.
+on a mac (with a newer docker installation).
 Then follow the 'developing' heading from the duct readme below.

 ---